virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 <center>![new-addon](/img/new-addon.png)</center>

-In the following example, the *nodeGroup* parameter is passed to the *installAddon* action, targeting the add-on at the *bl* (balancer) node group.
+In the following example, the *nodeGroup* parameter is passed to the *installAddon* action, targeting the add-on at the balancer (*bl*) node group.
 ``` json
 {
   "installAddon": {